 For almost twenty years she taught high school English in both Philadelphia, Pennsylvania and in northern Minnesota, and has taught writing at The College of New Jersey and Delaware Valley College, as well as Creative Writing—both fiction and poetry—at Temple University.
-She currently teaches writing and literature at Bucks County Community College in Pennsylvania, and is poetry co-editor for the Schuylkill Valley Journal.
+She currently teaches writing and literature at Bucks County Community College in Pennsylvania.

 She has served as a judge for the Charlotte Miller Simon Annual Poetry Competition, the Student Poet Laureate for Temple University’s literary publication, Ambler, and the High School Poet of the Year Contest for Bucks County, PA. and has read her own work for Public Television in New York City, PhillyCAM in Philadelphia, and PCN in Harrisburg, PA.